Eastern Shore Transplant Clinic - FAQs

 Patients should bring the pre-transplant questionnaire (downloadable here) and a support person to be a second set of ears and help take notes.

-After completing their evaluation at clinic, when will patients find out if they are eligible to be listed for transplant?
+When will patients find out if they are eligible to be listed for transplant?

 Patients should hear something within three to four weeks after their clinic evaluation, provided they have completed the additional necessary testing.
 Some patients need more time to get other healthcare issues and tests resolved.